What is Metal Plating?- Definition, Types, & Benefits

 What is Metal Plating?

-Metal Plating is a thin layer of metal that has been added to the outside of a material.
-It is a surface covering process by which a metal is deposited on a conductive surface.
-Plating has been done for hundreds of years; it is also critical for modern technology.
+Metal Plating is the process of adding a thin layer of metal to the outer surface of a material.
+It is a surface coating process that deposits metal onto a conductive surface.
+Plating has occurred for hundreds of year and it is essential to modernizing.

-Plating is used to decorate objects, for corrosion inhibition, to improve solderability, to harden, to improve wearability, to reduce friction, to improve paint adhesion, to alter conductivity, to improve IR reflectivity, for radiation shielding, and for other purposes.
-Jewelry typically uses plating to give a silver or gold finish.
+Plating can be used for decorative, corrosion resistance, solderability improvements, to make it harder, wearability, reduce friction, improve paint adhesion, modify conductivity, improve IR reflectivity, radiation shielding, etc. Jewelry is often plated to get a silver or gold finish.

 Benefits of Metal plating